cchitsiang/awesome-stars/README.md

 - [oarevalo/BugLogHQ](https://github.com/oarevalo/BugLogHQ) - BugLogHQ is a tool to centralize the handling of automated bug reports from multiple applications.
 BugLogHQ provides a unified view of error messages sent from any number of applications, allowing the

-## Cuda

-- [postgresml/postgresml](https://github.com/postgresml/postgresml) - PostgresML is an end-to-end machine learning system.
-It enables you to train models and make online predictions using only SQL, without your data ever leaving your favorite database.

 ## Dart

 - [LianjiaTech/bruno](https://github.com/LianjiaTech/bruno) - An enterprise-class package of Flutter components for mobile applications. ( Bruno 是基于一整套设计体系的 Flutter 组件库。)